top of page

 RFID technology utilizes electromagnetic fields to automatically identify and track tags attached to objects.
 These tags contain electronically stored information that can be read by RFID readers.
-For access control, RFID tags can be embedded in cards or key fobs, allowing users to gain entry to restricted areas simply by presenting their card to a reader.
+For access control, RFID tags can be embedded in cards or key fobs.
+This allows users to gain entry to restricted areas simply by presenting their card to a reader.

 The ease of use and efficiency of RFID technology make it a compelling option for small businesses looking for access control solutions.
 Unlike traditional key systems, RFID does not require physical keys, which can be lost or duplicated.
 Instead, access is managed through unique RFID tags, significantly enhancing both security and convenience.